 - Students that make a useful demo that I can use in class will receive up to five extra credit points (based on demo quality) to be assigned to the lowest homework grade.
-"Standard" projects will receive 3 points, with additional points awarded for exceptional work and points detracted for subpar work.
+"Standard" projects will receive 3 points, with additional points awarded for exceptional work.
 In order to receive credit, student must provide a typed description of the class concept being demonstrated (minimum of a half page single spaced).
 Within reason, there is no maximum number of demos a student can submit.
 Extra credit will be accepted until the last day of classes.
-A maximum of one demo per week per student will be accepted. - Students giving helpful advice in the group chat (not just giving the answers, but actually helping) will also be awarded bonus points. - o Additional opportunities for extra credit may be announced during lecture.
+A maximum of one demo per week per student will be accepted. - Additional opportunities for extra credit may be announced during lecture.